Lithuanian Sports Club Makabi

-The Lithuanian Sports Club Makabi is a sports club of the Jewish minority in Lithuania.
+The Lithuanian Sports Club Maccabi is a sports club of the Jewish minority in Lithuania.
 It is one of the many Maccabi sports clubs worldwide.
 It was originally established on September 19, 1920 in Kaunas.
 It ceased to exist during the Holocaust in Lithuania and was reestablished only in 1989 during the perestroika in the Lithuanian SSR.
 The club participates in the Maccabiah Games.
 It had about 500 members in 1990 and 200 in 2000.
 As of 2014, the club supported nine sports (football, chess, basketball, table tennis, tennis, swimming, badminton, wrestling, shooting, and rhythmic gymnastics).